-- PTSB's deleveraging activity has generated additional capital across all six transactions. - The Bank's capital level and related balance sheet strength has increased since the end of 2017 as a result and headwinds such as TME & TRIM have been negated. - Overall, the Total Capital Ratio (on a transitional basis) has improved from 18.4% as at December 2017 to 22.4% (and 22.3% at FY22) following the completion of Glenbeigh IV. - The Bank's CET1 ratio (on a transitional basis) was 17.1% following completion of Glenbeigh IV (and 16.2% at FY22), the same level as December 2017 and well above the current regulatory requirement of 8.94%.
+- PTSB's deleveraging activity has generated additional capital across all six transactions. - The Bank's capital level and related balance sheet strength has increased since the end of 2017 as a result and headwinds such as TME & TRIM have been negated. - Overall, the Total Capital Ratio (on a transitional basis) improved from 18.4% as at December 2017 to 22.4% following the completion of Glenbeigh IV (H2 2022). - The Bank's CET1 ratio (on a transitional basis) was 17.1% following completion of Glenbeigh IV, the same level as December 2017 and well above the current regulatory requirement of 8.94%.